 There are many approaches to the format of harmonic analysis notation.
 Each analyst typically develops their own set of preferences often very similar to the style of their teachers.
-In many ways, these styles are just like different accents of a somewhat similar language, though in some cases, theorists use different (and possibly incompatabile) languages.
-The information below represents my "accent" and the "language" I speak is one heavily influenced by the linear approach to harmony as opposed to a more vertical approach, though it includes aspects of linear (melodic) and vertical (harmonic) thinking.
+In many ways, these styles are just like different accents of a somewhat similar language, though in some cases, theorists use different (and possibly incompatible) languages.
+The information below represents my "accent" and the "language" I speak is one heavily influenced by a linear approach to harmony as opposed to a more vertical approach, though it includes aspects of linear (melodic) and vertical (harmonic) thinking.
 If you're one of my students, please use this page as a reference point for the assignments that you turn in for class.
 In your own, personal analyses, feel free to develop your own accent that suits your personal preferences and interests.
-Just remeber that you if you start your own language, you might be the only person that understands it 😉 which makes sharing your ideas very challenging.
+Just remember that if you start your own language, you might be the only person that understands it 😉 which makes sharing your ideas very challenging.

-It's easy for an analysis to become cluttered and diffcult to read.
+It's easy for an analysis to become cluttered and difficult to read.
 To make the analysis more readable, avoid redundancy.
 Don't rewrite the same Roman numeral if the Roman numeral hasn't changed.
 Just assume that the previous Roman numeral is still in play until otherwise indicated.

 If the figures change but the Roman numeral stays the same, only write what changed, which are the figures:

-If a Roman numeral is implied but not literally stated.
+Use parentheses if a Roman numeral is implied but not literally stated.
 You might find this useful when a passage consists of a single melody where the harmony is clear to you after trying out a few possible harmonizations, but the melody itself is missing key information, like the root of the chord.

-Quotations marks can be used to say "I know this musical event is here and that the lable is accurate in a vaccuum, however, in this context I don't hear it functioning the way I expect it to in this style.
+Quotation marks can be used to say "I know this musical event is here and that the label is accurate in a vacuum, however, in this context I don't hear it functioning the way I expect it to in this style.
 In fact, I actually think some other symbol captures my interpretation better."
 This may happen when the chord is functioning in a more linear fashion, like in the middle of a sequence.
 In these situations, it would be confusing to see the Roman numeral at odds with the sound of the music without clarifying your opinion with quotation marks.
 If you use these, you're essentially saying, "I know it looks like this chord, but I think it's better to understand its function as the result of some other (typically linear) process."

-Harmonic analysis has two components, a Roman numeral and, often, figured bass symbols (written with Arabic numerals).
-Even when no figured bass symbols are written, there are implied figures that are not notated because they are so common that it would be laborious to write them all out.
-The table below shows the common figured bass symbols and the implied figures that go with them which are in parentheses
+Harmonic analysis has two components, a Roman numeral and, often, figured-bass symbols (written with Arabic numerals).
+Even when no figured-bass symbols are written, there are implied figures that are not notated because they are so common that it would be laborious to write them all out.
+The table below shows the common figured-bass symbols and the implied figures that go with them which are in parentheses

 |Common Symbols||(no figures)|